-I Corinthians 10:11 Now all these things happened unto them for ensamples: and they are written for our admonition, upon whom the ends of the world are come.
+I Corinthians 10:11 Now all these things happened to them as examples, and they were written for our admonition, upon whom the ends of the ages have come.

-Think back for a little bit just about let's say, one narrow area of what happened for us, and is part of the cost of what it took to provide this way of life.
+Think back for a little bit, just about, let us say, one narrow area of what happened for us, and is part of the cost of what it took to provide this way of life.
 Remember, God in His wisdom is the One who has marched mankind, and most specifically the Israelitish people, through the paces, and inspired His prophets to record what occurred.
 What was recorded then came down to us, that God was marching these people through their history and writing it down for you and me what happened to them.

 Well, just in the matter of the sacrifices, how many animals were sacrificed in the history of Israel from the time that they left Egypt until the time that they went into captivity, when the Jews finally went into captivity, returned from captivity, and then came back to Jerusalem, up until 70 AD?
 How many animals were sacrificed in order to portray to you and to me, and eventually to all of mankind, that there is no forgiveness by the shedding of the blood of an animal?
 From these things very much can be learned about the principle of sacrifice and what it will produce, as well as giving us instruction on the sacrifice of Jesus Christ.

-It's interesting, because God could have just simply written it down and handed the book to Abraham, but He chose not to do it that way.
+It is interesting, because God could have just simply written it down and handed the book to Abraham, but He chose not to do it that way.
 He made those people go through the experiences, and then wrote down what happened.
 There is a true witness in the history of Israel of what any carnal-minded person would have done in that circumstance, and that includes you and me.
-There was a tremendous expenditure of time and energy and life of men and animals to give us eternal lessons in sacrifice, and that's not all.
-That's only one part of the history of Israel.
+There was a tremendous expenditure of time and energy and life of men and animals to give us eternal lessons in sacrifice, and that is not all.
+That is only one part of the history of Israel.